-- 1. In August, the student identifies a Comprehensive exam/ QP faculty mentor in the department of S&P to be the Chair of the Committee on Studies (COS). - 2.
+- 1. In August, the student identifies a QP faculty mentor in the department of S&P to be the Chair of the Committee on Studies (COS). - 2.
 By the end of September, the student will submit a 250-500 word abstract of the QP which will be filed with the graduate advisor after being approved by the QP advisor.
 This could be an extended version of a project completed for coursework in our PhD program. - 3.
-By the end of October, the student will also identify an area for the comprehensive exam question. - 4.
 By the last day of instruction, the student and COS Chair identify two additional readers for the QP in order to form the QP committee.
-They do the same for the comprehensive exam question.
-The committee for the comprehensive exam and the QP committee may have the same of different members.